Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

   filled-out responses are reported as segmentation to specific keys.
 </p>
 <p>
-  The developer would look at (this)[<a href="https://support.count.ly/hc/en-us/articles/900004340186">https://support.count.ly/hc/en-us/articles/900004340186]</a>&nbsp;document to better understand how to interpret the JSON and fill out the response, but at the end of it there would be a "widgetResponse" segmentation object.
+  The developer would look at (this)[<a href="https://support.count.ly/hc/en-us/articles/900004340186">https://support.count.ly/hc/en-us/articles/900004340186]</a>
+  document to better understand how to interpret the JSON and fill out the response, but at the end of it there would be a "<span>widgetResult</span>" segmentation object.
 </p>
 <p>
   At the third step, the developer would call the "reportFeedbackWidgetManually"